City Council report: La Puerta saga continues, land purchase approved

 The Claremont City Council voted 5-0 Tuesday to approve the La Puerta Site Specific Plan, and the tentative tract map that outlines developer Trumark Homes’ plan to build 55 single-family, two-story detached homes on the 9.58-acre site.

-The vote also approved a request from Trumark to pay an in-lieu fee of $1,717,400 to ensure nine homes are set aside for low- and moderate-income buyers in order to comply with the city’s inclusionary housing ordinance, and certified the plan’s draft and final environmental impact report.
+The vote also approved a request from Trumark to pay a $1,717,400 fee to the city’s inclusionary housing fund in-lieu of reserving nine homes for sale to low-and moderate-income buyers in order to comply with the city’s inclusionary housing ordinance, and certified the plan’s draft and final environmental impact report.

 Prior to the vote the council added a provision banning short-term rentals such as Airbnbs on the property and struck language from an October 1 planning commission recommendation.